 There should be instructions included, something fun and clever explaining what these funny little things are.
 Something like: “Fling me into the wild blue yonder where I will be sure to land on ground that is in need of beauty and color, like a vacant field or abandoned lot.
 Or plant in a sunny location and water regularly.”

 Now when I was all done with this little project, and began to clean up, I passed by the spinach patch I realized that it did NOT have to be just flowers.
 Think about it -lettuce and spinach and kale!
 All of these grow well and quick.
 Deer and other woodland creatures will love this as a treat.

 Oh and a side note.
 After I had finished and hours had passed, my dear Hubby saw a plateful of little round, brown nuggets.
 He thought they were cake balls and was reaching his hand out to grab one while asking what sort of cake they were.
 “STOP!!!”
 I yelled, “don’t eat those!
 They are dirt!”
 The craziest look came over him.
 I then explained and we both just giggled, but oh how we would NOT have been laughing had he got a mouthful of those.
 Well, I would have laughed… and laughed.
 And I am actually giggling right now writing this.

-Anyways, try them out with your family.
-Then let us know what you think and how much fun you had dispersing these around town.
+Anyways, try DIY Seed Bombs out with your family.
+Then let us know what you think and how much fun you had dispersing DIY Seed Bombs around town.
 Maybe take some pictures when your eco-friendly works of art start to appear this summer!
 Happy Earth Day!

 Then… check out More Fun Gardening Gift Ideas below…